SERVSIG 2020 Submission Process

 All academic abstracts will be double blind peer-reviewed.
 All practitioner case studies and proposed special sessions will be reviewed.
-Authors will be informed of their review outcome via email by Monday 2 December 2019.
+Academic authors will be informed of their review outcome via email by Monday 2 December 2019.
 Accepted submissions will be published in the SERVSIG 2020 Conference Proceedings.

 Please note that if your paper is accepted, you are required to have one of the authors register and present at the conference.
 There is a registration fee for attending SERVSIG 2020.
 A maximum of two papers may be presented by any individual author, but there is no limit for co-authorship.

 SERVSIG 2020 invites the following types of submissions:

 Interested authors should submit an extended academic abstract about their research relevant to the nominated conference tracks.
 We encourage scholars to submit their most recent scholarship, so works-in-progress are welcome.
 Extended abstracts should be no more than two pages (excluding references, tables and figures) and should be structured in accordance with the submission guidelines.

 Conceptual abstracts should outline their research problem, provide a literature review (including pertinent theories or theoretical frameworks), develop a conceptual model (perhaps with supporting propositions), and discuss the implications of the research.

 Empirical abstracts should outline their research problem, provide a literature review, outline the method, present the findings, and discuss the implications of the research.

 As academic abstract submissions will be blind peer-reviewed, we require you to upload two versions of your abstract submission (i.e., one blind and one identified for publication).
 A template for each version of abstract is available below.